 6 “Một tổ chức độc lập, đại diện tiếng nói cho cộng đồng người Điếc ở Hà Nội và VN” (HDCG’s facebook profile).

-Sharon S. Marie is a PhD candidate in the department of Comparative Human Development at the University of Chicago.
-Her dissertation explores sign language interpreting in Hanoi Vietnam, focusing on the way interpreting shapes public perception of deaf voices, and how deaf people and interpreters negotiate interpreting ethics.
+Aron S. Marie is a PhD candidate in the department of Comparative Human Development at the University of Chicago.
+His dissertation explores sign language interpreting in Hanoi Vietnam, focusing on the way interpreting shapes public perception of deaf voices, and how deaf people and interpreters negotiate interpreting ethics.